Instructor-Initiated Withdrawal FAQs

 Students should:

-The Registrar will:
+The Registration Office will:

 Please contact the Registration Office at (360) 442-2370 or email registration@lowercolumbia.edu.